OMEGA-X-EU/.github/profile/README.md

 These videos aim to provide insights into our open-source contributions and how they support the broader goals of the project.
 Whether you're a developer, researcher, or just curious, we hope you find them useful!

-👉 Check out the videos via our [YouTube channel] (https://www.youtube.com/@omega-x9006).
+👉 Check out the videos via our [YouTube channel](https://www.youtube.com/@omega-x9006).

 More content will be added over time — stay tuned!